radhikachamdal2/fullstack-devices/README.md

 This will install all the required packages listed in the package.json file, and the backend should be ready to run.

 Frontend
-Now, navigate back to the root of the project and then to the frontend directory:
+Now create another terminal, and navigate to the front end directory:

-- cd ../front-end
+- cd front-end

 Install the frontend dependencies: